-SECTION 1 Our plan must honor your rights as a member of the plan 19 Section 1.1 We must provide information in a way that works for you (in languages other than English)192 Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information 193 Section 1.4 Section 1.5 We must support your right to make decisions about your care196 Section 1.6 You have the right to make complaints and to ask us to reconsider decision we have made Section 1.7 What can you do if you believe you are being treated unfairly or your rig are not being respected?
+SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English)192 Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information 193 Section 1.4 We must give you information about the plan, its network of providers, and your covered services Section 1.5 We must support your right to make decisions about your care196 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or are not being respected?
 Section 1.8 How to get more information about your rights SECTION 2 You have some responsibilities as a member of the plan199 Section 2.1 What are your responsibilities?